 There are 39 million blind people in the world, but 75 percent of blindness can be cured or prevented, meaning that there are 31.2 million people who are blind when they needn't be and can be helped by a simple operation.
 Sightsavers works tirelessly to help these people and aims to treat and prevent a range of eye conditions, including cataracts, refractive error, and neglected tropical diseases.

-David Moulsdale, CEO at Optical Express, said: “Our staff are just as passionate as us when it comes to charity activity and they are always willing to go the extra mile to help us raise money.
-Donating over 120 hours is a great achievement and we’re delighted to donate the sum of £3,656 to Sightsavers, as part of our ongoing relationship with the charity.
+David Mousdale, CEO of Optical Express said: "Our staff are just as passionate as us when it comes to charity activity and they are always willing to go the extra mile to help us raise money.
+Donating over 12 hours is a great achievement we're delighted to donate the sum of £3,656 to Sightsavers, as part of our ongoing relationship with the charity.